bluzbrothers/StayHealthy.MonitorMe-Kata2024/ArchitectureCharacteristics/Characteristics.md

 it is challenging to narrow down to only three characteristics, but it is important to note that *Availability* is contingent upon both *Performance* and *Elasticity*.
 Moreover Availability is not considered in the selection of the system architecture as it is not specified in the template.
 Availability will be ensured at the infrastructure level.
 [ADR-010](/ADR/ADR-010-availability-not-used-for-choosing-system-architecture.md)
 If both are satisfactory, the system should remain available.
-Consequently, the final Top 3 are *Evolvability*, *Performance*, and *Elasticity*.
+Consequently, the final Top 3 are *Evolvability*, *Performance*, and *Elasticity* [ADR-011](/ADR/ADR-011-top3-characteristics.md).

 <img src="images/top3-final.png" />